fulcrumgenomics/fgbio/tools/develop/DownsampleVcf.md

 other specified by `--window-size` (the default value of `0` disables winnowing).
 Next, each sample at each variant is examined independently.
 The allele depths per-genotype are randoml downsampled given the proportion.
 The downsampled allele depths are then used to re-compute allele likelhoods and produce a new genotype.
+In the event that the downsampled allele depth is below minAdHomref (for HOMREF calls) or minAdHomvar (for HOMVAR calls), the new genotype will be set to NOCALL. minAdHomvar has a default value of 3 to prevent downsampled VCFs from having an excess proportion of HOMVAR calls (that a variant caller would likely not call on such weak evidence). minAdHomref has a default value of 1 (i.e. no HOMREF calls are rejected).

 The tool outputs a downsampled VCF file with the winnowed variants removed, and with the genotype calls and `DP`, `AD`, and `PL` tags updated for each sample at each retained variant.